miangoar/protein_language_models_for_betalactamases_analysis/README.md

 | molecular classification (Ambler) | Labels corresponding to classes (A, C and D), subclasses (A1, A2, B1, B2, B3.
 C1, C2), families (290 different) and subfamilies (44 within class D). | cualitative|
 |per-protein embeddings from protein language models|ESM familiy: ESM and ESM1-b.
 ProtTrans familiy: XLNet, Prot-T5-BFD and Prot-T5XL-U50.
 CNN language model: CARP640M. biLSTM language mode: Bepler| vectors|

-To create this dataset i used [this manually curated databases for betalactamases](https://pubmed.ncbi.nlm.nih.gov/28719998/).
+To create this dataset i used [this manually curated database for betalactamases](https://pubmed.ncbi.nlm.nih.gov/28719998/).
 The cuantitative properties were generated with the [ProtParam module of bioPython](https://biopython.org/docs/1.76/api/Bio.SeqUtils.ProtParam.html).
 The cualitative properties were extracted by scrapping the text of the BetaLactamaseDataBase and complemented with taxonomic annotations generated with [Diamond2 against the Genome Taxonomy DataBase](https://github.com/hbckleikamp/GTDB2DIAMOND).
 The next diagram shows general strategy used in order to analyze the betalactamse sequences:

 <p align="center">